-This programme is the only programme in Scotland dedicated to children’s and young adult’s literature as a primary resource and a field of academic study.
+This is the first programme in Scotland dedicated to children’s and young adult’s literature as a primary resource and a field of academic study.
 You will develop a specialisation that is highly valued in professions such as education, library services and children’s media.

 - The programme gives you the opportunity to take a literary and critical stance to well-loved texts, as well as to contemporary authors whose texts push the boundaries of children’s literature.

-- The programme takes into account new developments in the production of texts for children using multimodal forms and digital technologies.
+- You will investigate new developments in the production of texts for children using multimodal forms and digital technologies.

-You will take five core courses, one optional course and produce a dissertation based on a specialised topic.
+You will take five core courses and one optional course, and produce a dissertation based on a specialised topic.

 - Introduction to educational and social research